mail-in-a-box/mailinabox/CONTRIBUTING.md

     $ echo "192.168.50.4 mailinabox.lan" | sudo tee -a /etc/hosts

 You should now be able to navigate to https://mailinabox.lan/admin using your browser.
+There should be an initial admin user with the name `me@mailinabox.lan` and the password `12345678`.

 ### Making changes